kevinwatson/rails-microservices-book/050-chapter-04.md

 ### Chapter 4 - Active Record and Active Model

+> An object that wraps a row in a database table or view, encapsulates the database access, and adds domain logic on that data. - Martin Fowler, Patterns of Enterprise Architecture

 ## Introduction

 The model architectural pattern provides the serialization and deserialization of data for your application.